rapidsai/cudf/docs/cudf/README.md

 # Building Documentation

+As a prerequisite, a RAPIDS compatible GPU is required to build the docs since the notebooks in the docs execute the code to generate the HTML output.

+## Steps to follow:

 In order to build the docs, we need the conda dev environment from cudf and build cudf from source.

-## Steps to follow:

 1. Create a conda env and  build cudf from source.
 The dependencies to build rapids from source are installed in that conda environment, and then rapids is built and installed into the same environment.